rhel-labs/learn-katacoda/imagebuilder-cli/step3.md

 # Building a machine image

-In this step you will build a machine image from the modified example-http-server blueprint definition you made in the previous step.
+In this step you will build a machine image from the node-app-server blueprint definition you made in the previous step.

 Use the `composer-cli` command to start a compose based on the node-app-server blueprint.
 For this lab, you will use the output format